yyokusa/yyokusa/README.md

+_Engineering/Developing stuff in this profile outside of my work hours._

+_**All contribution seen below is my personal effort to further develop my skills on things I enjoy.**_

 - 👋 Hi, I’m @yyokusa
 - 👀 I’m interested in the future of web and potential it holds
 - 🌱 I’m currently learning - any language to do the job at hand